Mental health support at SHU

 - Work with other services in the university to help you with your mental health difficulty

-Our mental health advisors can:
+Our mental health practitioners can:

-The phrase 'mental health difficulties' covers a range of experiences that people have, including stress, anxiety, depression, bipolar disorder and schizophrenia.
+The phrase 'mental health difficulties' covers a range of experiences that people have, including anxiety, depression, bipolar disorder and schizophrenia.
 There are many other terms used to describe mental and emotional wellbeing.
 Please refer to the MIND website for more examples.